GiftMtambo22/GiftMtambo/README.md

 <h2> Hey there!
 I'm Gift.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-- I am trained in data sciences, statistics, and Data Analytics.
-I have an extensive background working with large and varied datasets using advanced data pre-processing tools, machine learning algorithms, and data visualization techniques to present the results.
+- Trained in data sciences, statistics, and Data Analytics.
+Extensive background working with large and varied datasets using advanced data pre-processing tools, machine learning algorithms, and data visualization techniques to present the results.

 - 🔭 Currently working on all things related to data analysis